ovh/docs/pages/cloud/storage/pcs_use_s3ql_to_mount_containers/guide.en-gb.md

 > [!warning]
 >
-> You cannot use S3QL in offline mode, you should not configure persistance via the /etc/fstab file but by using a script which will run when your sever starts up.
+> You cannot use S3QL in offline mode, you should not configure persistance via the /etc/fstab file but by using a script which will run when your server starts up.
 >